-- Universal Life: This type of policy offers a lower but the guaranteed rate of return and it leverages deferred tax methodology.
+- Universal Life: This policy offers a lower but guaranteed rate of return and leverages deferred tax methodology.
 In such a policy, the insurer invests only a small portion of the premium.
-It should be noted that the policy stays in force as long as the policyholders the premiums regularly.
+It should be noted that the policy stays in force as long as the policyholders pay the premiums regularly.
 It is also known as an adjustable flexible premium policy.

-- Variable Life: In this type of policy the value of the death benefit and the cash value component varies as the insurance company invests the premium into several investment options like the equity market, bond market etc. As such, the insurer in this type of policy issues a prospectus that states where all the investment has been made.
-In fact, the policyholder is offered the option to select the accounts in which to invest the premium.
+- Variable Life: In this type of policy, the value of the death benefit and the cash value component varies as the insurance company invests the premium into several investment options like the equity market, bond market, etc. As such, the insurer in this type of policy issues a prospectus that states where all the investment has been made.
+The policyholder is offered the option to select the accounts to invest the premium.
 Therefore, the investment risk is the primary risk in such a case.

-- Universal Indexed Life: This type of policy is very similar to the universal life, but the only difference is that the cash value component is invested in various avenues like indexed funds or indices, such as S&P 500, Moody, etc. Therefore, in this case, the value of the cash value is dependent on the performance of the indices and the investment risk is the main risk.
+- Universal Indexed Life: This type of policy is very similar to the universal life, but the only difference is that the cash value component is invested in various avenues like indexed funds or indices, such as S&P 500, Moody, etc. Therefore, in this case, the cash value depends on the index’s performance, and the investment risk is the leading risk.

 How to Withdraw Cash Value Life Insurance

-There are several ways to withdraw cash life insurance.
-In the case of universal life, the policyholder has the flexibility to partially withdraw a certain portion of the cash value.
-On the other hand, in whole life, the policyholder can take out cash value only through the way of a policy loan.
-The other way to withdraw cash value life insurance is through policy surrender after which the policy becomes null and void.
-In all cases, there will be a fee charged against the withdrawal that varies as per policy guidelines and method of withdrawal.
+There are several ways to withdraw cash for life insurance.
+In the case of universal life, the policyholder has the flexibility to remove a particular portion of the cash value partially.
+On the other hand, in their whole life, the policyholder can only take out cash value through a policy loan.
+The other way to withdraw cash value insurance is through policy surrender, after which the policy becomes null and void.
+A fee will be charged against the withdrawal that varies per policy guidelines and withdrawal method.

-- The beneficiary receives financial support in the form of death benefit after the policyholder passes away.
+- The beneficiary receives financial support from the death benefit after the policyholder dies.

-- Both cash value component and the death benefit act as an asset that can be availed in times of adversity.
+- Both the cash value component and the death benefit are assets that can be availed in times of adversity.

-- Some insurers pay dividend on the cash value component that act as a source of passive income.
+- Some insurers pay a dividend on the cash value component that acts as a passive income source.

-- There are tax benefits of such policies as the cash value grows on a tax-deferred basis.
+- Such policies have tax benefits as the cash value grows on a tax-deferred basis.

 - The cash value component of the policies can be used as collateral for taking out loans.